FAIRERdata/IRiDiuM-Glossary/developer's manual/README.md

 ### Gathering Vocabularies

 When adding new vocabularies to the IRIDiuM-Glossary, make sure to format them in the same way as the existing vocabularies in 'data/IRiDiuM.xlsx'.
 This ensures that the vocabularies can be correctly processed by the application.
+The ID column refers to the CASRAI terms identifier found at https://web.archive.org/web/20180516211503/http://dictionary.casrai.org/

 ### Running the Data API